dev-cyprium/connect-game/README.md

 It uses:
  - Node as a static server for testing
- - JavaScript for the code implementation using the javascript library CreateJS
+ - JavaScript for the code implementation using the javascript WebGL